 THOUGHT SPACE ATHLETICS

 For the past several years, Thought Space Athletics has been a major part of my creative life.
-As a member of their design team, I’ve contributed to countless custom illustrated foil stamps for discs, along with social media graphics, signage, and a wide range of brand visuals.
-I’ve also worked closely with the owners to help shape and refine the company’s overall design direction and visual identity.
+As a member of their design team, I’ve developed countless custom illustrated foil stamps for discs, along with apparel graphics, signage, social media visuals, and a wide range of brand-supporting artwork.
+I’ve also worked closely with the owners to help shape and refine the company’s overall visual direction as the brand has grown.

-One of TSA’s owners, Tony Greystone, is an exceptional illustrator and artist.
+One of the owners, Tony Greystone, is an exceptional illustrator and artist.
 Collaborating with him has been one of the most rewarding creative partnerships I’ve experienced.
-His insight, skill, and approach to illustration continually push me to grow, and I genuinely believe my own work has improved significantly through that collaboration.
+His approach to illustration and design constantly pushes the work forward, and that creative back-and-forth has played a meaningful role in sharpening my own skills.

 So what is Thought Space Athletics?
-They’re an independent disc golf company that built their reputation through art-driven design.
-Widely recognized for having some of the strongest visuals in the sport, they’ve collaborated with top professional players and leading brands while producing their own lineup of distinctive, collectible discs.
-Beyond that, their apparel line stands on its own as thoughtfully designed streetwear that appeals even to people who’ve never picked up a disc.
+They’re an independent disc golf company that built their reputation around art-driven product design.
+Widely recognized for some of the strongest visuals in the sport, they’ve collaborated with top professional players and respected brands while producing a lineup of distinctive, collectible discs.
+Their apparel line stands on its own as thoughtfully designed streetwear that resonates even beyond the disc golf community.

 UNIQUE LIMITATIONS

-Designing artwork for disc golf discs using hot foil stamping comes with a very specific and unusual set of constraints.
-Most stamps are limited to one to three colours, ideally with minimal overlap between them.
-Line weights generally need to stay between about 1pt and 18pt, and tight gaps or tiny negative spaces have to be avoided so the foil doesn’t fill in or drop out.
-Some manufacturers also require designs to stay at least 1.5 cm away from the centre of the disc to prevent dropout issues, and any solid area larger than roughly a quarter inch square needs perforation or texture to allow trapped air to escape during pressing.
-All of these restrictions make disc golf illustration a very specialized design discipline.
+Designing artwork for disc golf discs using hot foil stamping comes with a very specific set of constraints.
+Most stamps are limited to one to three colors, ideally with minimal overlap.
+Line weights generally need to stay between 1pt and 18pt, and tight gaps or tiny areas of negative space must be avoided so the foil doesn’t fill in or drop out.
+Some manufacturers require artwork to stay at least 1.5 cm away from the center of the disc to prevent stamping issues, and any solid area larger than about a quarter inch square needs perforation or texture to allow trapped air to escape during pressing.

-Another challenge is colour unpredictability.
-A single design is often run in a huge range of foil and plastic combinations, and while you can suggest pairings, the final result is usually determined by whoever is operating the stamping machine.
-And they are working fast!
-That means you regularly get unexpected colour outcomes.
-Because of this, designs have to be created with flexibility in mind.
-Traditional highlight-and-shadow approaches, for example, don’t always translate well, since certain foil combinations can visually invert or flatten depth.
+Color introduces another layer of unpredictability.
+A single design is often run across a wide range of foil and plastic combinations.
+While pairings can be suggested, the final result is typically determined at the press, often at speed.
+That means unexpected color outcomes are part of the process.
+Because of this, designs must be built with flexibility in mind.
+Traditional highlight-and-shadow approaches don’t always translate, as certain foil combinations can visually flatten or invert depth.

-Yet within those limitations is where the magic happens.
-Constraints force clarity, boldness, and intentional mark-making.
-In many ways, the medium naturally complements my own illustration preferences.
-The result often lands somewhere between tattoo art and block printing, where strong shapes, confident linework, and graphic contrast carry the entire design.
+Yet within those limitations is where the strongest work happens.
+Constraints force clarity, bold composition, and intentional mark-making.
+In many ways, the medium aligns naturally with my own design preferences, graphic structure, confident linework, and strong contrast carrying the entire piece.
+The final result often sits somewhere between tattoo art and block printing, where shape and balance matter more than surface detail.

 DISC GOLF BAGS